metoppv/improver/doc/source/extended_documentation/calibration/rainforests_calibration/rainforests_calibration.rst

 variability.

-Equipped with the relevant distribution that describes the sub-grid variability for a given forecast, the grid-scale forecast value can be mapped onto a series of realisable point-scale values, yielding a form of conditional bias-correction.
-In the context of ensemble forecasts, this mapping is undertaken on a per realization basis to produce a series of realisable point-scale values which collectively form a calibrated ensemble, which can be described as an intra-model "super-ensemble".
+Equipped with the relevant distribution that describes the sub-grid variability for a given forecast, the grid-scale input forecast value can be mapped onto a series of realisable point-scale values, yielding a form of conditional bias-correction.
+This process is done on a per realization basis, using the mapping function most consistent with the input ensemble member forecast.
+In this way we calibrate to point scale and correct model bias within each ensemble member independently, with each grid-scale ensemble member producing a series of realisable point-scale forecast values.

+The output produced from each ensemble member can be considered a pseudo-ensemble which represents a conditional probability distribution that describes the likelihood of observing a given outcome when the realised atmospheric state is consistent with that represented in the input ensemble member forecast.

+Combining these ensemble member pseudo-ensembles, we can produce an intra-model "super-ensemble".
 Usage of the term super-ensemble here is distinct from the more common usage which refers to the inter-model super-ensemble formed by combining multiple NWP ensemble models.
 Herein the usage of super-ensemble refers to the intra-model super-ensemble.
+Rather than containing a range of atmospheric states to which a single outcome is associated, the super-ensemble describes a range of possible outcomes given sourced from each atmospheric state.

+This super-ensemble is represented by a series of realization values, and the associated probability distribution can be sourced using the same approach one would apply to the input forecast ensemble.

 Hewson & Pillosu propose a framework (ECPoint) to determine and apply these distributions across a variety of weather types through the use of a manually constructed decision tree model